SW-Social Work Courses

 SW 208.
 Disaster Preparedness.
 3 Hours.

-A multi-disciplinary perspective on aspects of disaster preparedness and response to natural and man-made disasters.
-Provides review of current recommendations on disaster preparedness, local, state and federal response networks and organizations, and psychosocial aspects of response including sheltering, crisis intervention and psychological first aid.
+This course uses a multi-disciplinary perspective on aspects of domestic disaster preparedness and response for natural and man-made disasters.
+This course provides review of current recommendations on disaster preparedness, local, state and federal response networks and organizations, and psychosocial aspects of response including sheltering, crisis intervention and psychological first aid.
+This course does not cover international issues.

 SW 302.
 Social Welfare Policy Analysis.
 3 Hours.

-Introduces analytical frameworks with which to evaluate contemporary U.S. social welfare policy; it is designed for students with basic knowledge of the history of social welfare.
+This course introduces analytical frameworks with which to evaluate contemporary U.S. social welfare policy.
+It is designed for students with basic knowledge of the history of social welfare.
 The course also examines the relationship between current policy and the practice of social work today.
 Additionally explored is the real-world impact of current policy on the well-being of individuals and communities, within a social justice context.

 Prerequisites: SW 203 [Min Grade: C]